raganwald-deprecated/homoiconic/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown

 	nil.maybe + 1
 	  => nil

 	1.maybe + 1
 	  => 2

-This looks familiar!
-We have defined our own version of [andand](http://github.com/raganwald/andand/tree "sudo gem install andand"), only **better**.
+It works.
+And it looks familiar!
+We have defined our own version of [andand](http://github.com/raganwald/andand/tree "sudo gem install andand"), only this is much more **interesting**.
 Instead of a one-off handy-dandy, we have created a method that creates similar methods.

 Let's try it again, this time emulating Chris Wanstrath's `try`:

 	quirky_bird_extend(:try) do |value|
 	  returning(BlankSlate.new) do |it|